 Cleanup Death Take

-Suicides with small calbier weapons and tragic accidents typically only need a few hours to a day to cleanup.
+Suicides with small caliber weapons and tragic accidents typically only need a few hours to a day to cleanup.
 However, body decomposition, homicides, and suicides with a higher caliber weapon take longer to cleanup.
 This is because there’s more bodily fluids in the room where the death occurred.
 Industrial strength sanitization and disinfectants are used in a death cleanup to clean every single surface in a room.

 The Time of Year